Richardson Olmsted Complex: Architecture

-The campus, the largest commission of Richardson's career, marks the advent of his characteristic Romanesque Revival style.
+The Buffalo State Asylum for the Insane, the largest commission of Richardson's career, marked the advent of his characteristic Romanesque Revival style.
 When emulated by later architects, this style is referred to as Richardsonian Romanesque.
 It has been the subject of a long-term preservation campaign.
 Nevertheless, three pavilions on the east side were demolished in the 1970s to make way for newer psychiatric facilities.
 In 1927, the northern farmlands were transferred back to the State for the development of what is today Buffalo State College.